 All links go directly to official Pall Mall, Tennessee government websites.

-In addition to the Pall Mall, Fentress County Sheriff's Office, law enforcement in the county is supported by municipal police departments, including the Jamestown Police Department and the Allardt Police Department.
-These agencies have jurisdiction within their respective city limits and work in coordination with the sheriff's office on major crimes and regional law enforcement initiatives.
+Beyond the Fentress County Sheriff's Office, law enforcement in Pall Mall and the surrounding county is supported by municipal police departments, including the Jamestown Police Department and the Allardt Police Department.
+These agencies have jurisdiction within their respective city limits and coordinate with the sheriff's office on major crimes and regional law enforcement initiatives that cross municipal boundaries.

 Jail & Inmate Records